 Staff at the Bristol Aquarium are joining a continent-wide campaign aimed at raising awareness of the threats faced by shark species in European Waters.

-The Harbourside aquarium will be hosting ‘European Shark Week’ from October 15th – 23rd with the hope of converting young people into shark lovers rather than shark haters.
+The Harbourside aquarium will be hosting ‘European Shark Week’ October 2016 with the hope of converting young people into shark lovers rather than shark haters.

 Of the 40 shark species found in European seas, one-third are threatened by intensive and illegal fishing, sport fishing and accidental capture, according to the World Conservation Union (IUCN).